Skip to main content

 Replace [MY-SERVICE] with the name of your Service, such as example-sshd from the example manifest.

-Services provide events and status conditions with information about DNS record allocation.
+Beyond retrieving the FQDN itself, you can inspect Service events and status conditions to confirm that allocation succeeded or to diagnose problems.
+Services expose events and status conditions with information about DNS record allocation.
 To view events and status conditions for a Service named [MY-SERVICE]:

 kubectl describe svc [MY-SERVICE]